sergey-koba-mobidev/blog/README.md

 - automate deploys
 - add multilang
 - add sitemap.xml
-- subscrie for email notifications
+- subscribe for email notifications
+- add activated_at, and sort by it